syncfusion-content/flutter-docs/Flutter/chart/axis-types.md

 ![Numeric axis range](images/axis-types/numeric_range.jpg)

-### Customizing numeric interval
+### Customizing interval

 Axis interval can be customized using the [`interval`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartAxis/interval.html) property of [`ChartAxis`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartAxis-class.html).
-By default, nice interval will be calculated based on the minimum and maximum value of the provided data.
+By default, nice interval will be calculated based on the minimum and maximum values of the provided data.

 {% highlight dart %}